greesman/parceroslandscapingllc/services.md

 # Services

-We provide quality landscaping services to businesses and residences in the Kansas City area.
+<span style="font-size:1.85em;color:white">We provide quality landscaping services to businesses and residences in the Kansas City area.
+These services include: </span>